nfasano/movie_recsys/README.md

 </picture>
 </p>

+*Figure : Screenshots of the recommendations for movies based on the film "The Help" obtained from the deployed movie recommendation system app.*

 <p align="center">
 <picture>
 <img src="https://github.com/nfasano/movie_recsys/blob/main/recsys_content_based/images/greenbook_recommendations.png" alt="drawing" width="750"/>
 </picture>
 </p>

+*Figure : Screenshots of the recommendations for movies based on the film "Green Book" obtained from the deployed movie recommendation system app.*

 One way to circumvent this problem would be to adjust the ranking algorithm by, for example, enforcing the criteria that 60% of recommendations must be of movies released in the last 10 years.
 Another approach would be to adjust the model itself.
 One extension to the LDA model, known as Dynamic LDA, attempts to model the evolution of topics over time to account for the way in which the usage of certain words has evolved [see Blei, et al. ICML'06.
 (2006)].
 A final way to improve the recommendations would be to tune the model parameters not for perplexity, but rather for some other downstream task, such as click-through rate.